Thinking of starting a career in the trucking industry?

 Aside from medical benefits, drivers can also enroll in a 401(k) plan 90 days after working.
 Paid vacations are given and a per diem tax benefit.

-One thing that makes CRST unique is their “Shut Down” policy, which lets drivers decide not to run if the weather is bad, they’re tired and overworked, or they’re feeling ill.
+One thing that makes CRST unique is its “Shut Down” policy, which lets drivers decide not to run if the weather is bad, they’re tired and overworked, or they’re feeling ill.

 At CRST, drivers have the option of working for one of the company’s subsidiaries, including: